gutchom/librarian/README.md

 # librarian
-Librarian is your book shelf manager
+Librarian is your book manager

 ## Spec
-- Basical functions
+- Basic functions
   - book registry
     - register by ISBN
       - or by title, author, publisher, publish date
     - owner
     - borrower
       - due to return
-    - book shelf
+    - shelf
     - tags
   - checkout form